-- A. The Contractor is not responsible for the following: - 1.
-Non-Capitation Services unless they are Authorized Services.
+A. The Contractor is not responsible for the following:

-- 2. Services or supplies provided outside the Commonwealth of Pennsylvania, except for Emergency Services that are Covered Services. - 3.
-Services not prescribed or recommended by a health care provider acting within the scope of his or her practice. - B. The Contractor may, at its option and sole expense, provide any services or items that are not Capitation Services.
+- 1. Non-Capitation Services unless they are Authorized Services. - 2.
+Services or supplies provided outside the Commonwealth of Pennsylvania, except for Emergency Services that are Covered Services. - 3.
+Services not prescribed or recommended by a health care provider acting within the scope of his or her practice. - 4.
+Services not included in section 2.1.Q, including family planning services. - B. The Contractor may, at its option and sole expense, provide any services or items that are not Capitation Services.
 Any service or item that the Contractor opts to provide under this Section must be generally available to all Participants and be authorized if Medically Necessary.
 Participants may not be held liable for the cost of such services.